 What Side Effects Actually Mean

-Very briefly, side effects are the unintended consequences of taking a drug.
+Very briefly, side effects are the unintended consequences of taking something.

 However, as the human body is such a complex system, when you change one thing intentionally, it’s very likely you’ll also change other things unintentionally.